oie-mines-paristech/RTE_scenarios/README.md

 * fuel & gas

 The evolution at the world regional scale are modeled by coupling the French scenarios with a global scenario provided by an Integrated Assessment Model (IAM).

+**Warning:**
+* The modeled markets for hydrogen do not cover all uses of hydrogen, only material uses of hydrogen for the following industrial sectors : ammonia, steel, chemistry, diverse sectors, refinery).
+This model does not cover energetic, grid balancing and synthetic fuel uses of hydrogen.
+* The proxy used to generate imports and exports electricity datasets probably artificially overestimates the imports in 2060.
+The electricity datasets for 2060 shall be used with caution.